uab-cgds-worthey/muscular_dystrophy_rnaseq_vma21_manuscript/README.md

 ## Analysis code in the respective folders

-Scripts and notebooks utilized as part of this study are listed below.
-Please see them for files (gene annotation, etc.) necessary to run them successfully.
+Scripts wrote as a part of this study are listed below in the respective folders.
+Please refer them for files (gene annotation, etc.) necessary to run them successfully.

 - **Splicing visualization via sashimi plot**
   - [ggsashimi_analysis](./src/ggsashimi_analysis)